 The Undergraduate Psychological Sciences Advising Office loves to highlight Psych alumni who are working in the various fields of Psychology.
 See what our alumni are doing and how they got there!

 This week's featured alumni is...

-Alexandria graduated from UConn in 2018 with a double major in Psychological Sciences & Human Development and Family Studies
+Catherine graduated from UConn in 2018 with a double major in Psychological Sciences & Communications

 What are you doing now?
 Why did you choose to go into this field?

 Currently I work at Cigna in their Technology Early Career Development Program (TECDP).
 The summer leading into my senior year I interned for Cigna TECDP and accepted a full-time offer with them before returning to Storrs in August.
 Currently I work in the Client Innovation Studio, which aims at developing new customized healthcare technologies for Cigna's major clients across the globe.
 Since TECDP is a rotational program with each rotation being one year, this upcoming July I will be transitioning to a new role & team to learn about a new area of Cigna as a global health services company.